 It is not sinful to be hurt or to get offended.
 Some things really are offensive and hurtful.
-Hanging on to hurt and/or coddling an offense is sinful (Ephesians 4:31, James 3:14).
-Offense and hurt that is not processed and forgiven in a reasonable period of time inevitably mutates into bitterness.
+That being said, choosing to to hang on to hurt and/or coddling an offense IS sinful (Ephesians 4:31, James 3:14).
+Offense and hurt that is not processed and forgiven in a reasonable period of time inevitably mutate into bitterness.
 Bitterness not only ruins the bitter person it also destroys the people the bitter person loves most (Hebrews 12:15).

 We limit God when we do not believe enough to obey-